IBM/pytorchpipe/README.md

 __Note__: Please analyze the ```mnist_classification_convnet_softmax.yml``` configuration file (located in ```configs/tutorials``` directory).
 Keep in mind that:
   * all components come with default configuration files, located in ```configs/default/components``` folders,
   * all workers come with default configuration files, located in ```configs/default/workers``` folders.
+## Documentation

+Currently PTP does not have an on-line documentation.
+However, there are high-quality comments in all source/configuration files, that will be used for automatic generation of documentation (Sphinx + ReadTheDocs).
+Besides, we have shared a [tutorial presentation](https://zenodo.org/record/3269928) explaining motivations and core concepts as well as providing hints how to use the tool and develop your own solutions.

 ## Contributions